 Tonight, the lights on San Francisco’s City Hall dome show respect for transgender and gender-nonconforming people.
 Whether it’s a “bathroom bill” or something else, the basic human rights of this segment of society are under attack by the Trump administration.
 Please forgive the fact that the photo is a bit out of focus.
 It didn’t look this blurry on the phone screen.
 Maybe I don’t have the right apps.
 Continue reading S.F.
 City Hall Lights

 THE GREATEST MINDS ARE CAPABLE OF THE GREATEST VICES AS WELL AS THE GREATEST VIRTUES. — RENE DESCARTES Continue reading Descartes Quote

 MY IMAGINARY FRIEND IS SO KIND.
 HE’S AN ASSHOLE, BUT A KIND ASSHOLE.
 THIS MAKES ME FEEL GUILTY WHENEVER I SPEAK UP ABOUT THE CIGAR SMOKE.
 Continue reading A Tormented Conscience

+Update: After this blog piece was posted, George Michael’s cause of death was identified as natural causes.
+The Joan Rivers video which was originally posted on this page is no longer available.
+However, a separate video of the same interview has replaced it.
 Since George Michael’s passing on Christmas Day, there has been a combination of public appreciation of his work and morbid speculation over his cause of death.
 The topic of suicide has been discussed repeatedly, but at this time no postmortem report has been made public.
-Although suicide isn’t unusual in the general population, I suspect creative people are more prone than others to suicidal thoughts and feelings.
-This observation comes from personal experience.
-I’ve never attempted it, but I’d be lying through my teeth if I denied ever thinking about it.
-Hell, I’m a writer.
-Think of Ernest Hemingway, David … Continue reading White Light and a Parkinson Interview
+Although suicide isn’t unusual in the general population, I suspect creative people … Continue reading White Light and a Parkinson Interview

 If you’re going through hell, keep going. — Winston Churchill Continue reading Great Quote, But You May Need Coffee